 How We help With Inheritance Tax Planning

+Our expert Inheritance Tax solicitors can help you with your inheritance tax planning and mitigation.
 By understanding the reliefs that exist for spouses, charities and business and agricultural property we can ensure that your affairs are structured in the most efficient way.
 We will ask you about your family, your assets and your objectives so that our advice will really work for you.

 If you have significant assets you are likely to need advice in relation to your Will and will also wish to consider lifetime measures.
 If you want to retain full enjoyment of your substantial assets until your dying day, then unless they are assets that will get full relief on your death, there is likely to be a significant payment to HMRC.

 Your needs should always be the starting point, your beneficiaries inheritance comes second.
 We often work closely with accountants and financial planners to create a solution that works and achieves your objectives.
 We do not advocate complex and high risk ‘schemes’.